Apprenticeships

 • aged 19 or over and in the first year of their apprenticeship.

-After that they’re entitled to the normal rate of minimum wage for their age.
-The UK Government website has the current national minimum wage and apprentices rates.
+After that you're entitled to the normal rate of minimum wage for your age.
+You can check the current national minimum wage and apprentices rates on gov.uk.

 Foundation apprenticeships are unpaid.